pettersand/builder/devlog.md

 Finalized registration process with error and confirmation handling.
 Working now on login, logout with Django session based login.
 Will likely incorporate token based or OAuth at a later point in development.Ran into some issues with backend functions not being called by the frontend, concerning user authentication, logouts, and logins.

+## 21/09-23

+Started cleaning up the recent code for login and registration.
+Working on axios routing through to backend without having to hardcode the url.